Sheep are complex creatures whose needs are often neglected

 Today there are over 1 billion sheep in the world!
 Australia is a major player in the wool industry and Merino sheep are the breed most often used for wool production on this continent.
-Sheep are complex, curious and social creatures, who sadly are often treated poorly.
+Sheep are complex, curious and social creatures, who sadly can treated poorly.
 They are often mutilated without pain relief, treated roughly when being shorn, and can experience the horrors of being exported for slaughter, and then there’s mulesing.

 What is mulesing?